Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Just because you’re choosing a cheaper device, that doesn’t mean it’s performance as a vacuum has to be reduced.
 However, you will generally have to forego some features like mapping, room-by-room cleaning and other intelligent additions.

-These are the top budget robot vacuum cleaners in the UK:
+These are the top budget-priced robot vacuum cleaners in the UK:

 - Best Overall: Roborock E4

 - Best Under £200: Ecovacs Deebot N79S

 Below are full reviews of my recommendations along with the pros and cons of each device.

 The Roborock E4 is the newest addition to Roborocks E-series which is their more affordable offering compared to the S-series.

 The major difference between the two is that the budget priced E4 doesn’t have lidar navigation, instead it uses a system of navigation powered by dual gyroscopes and an OpticEye motion tracking system which remembers where it’s cleaned and helps it navigate in more logical routes.